coocoky/Alignment_Tutorial/Docs/tutorial.md

 ## <a name="undo"></a>Undo

-If you make a mistake and want to bomb back to an earlier state so that you can redo some steps with different parameters.
-I've created a few handy scripts for that.
+If you make a mistake and want to bomb back to an earlier state so that you can redo some steps with different parameters, I've created a few handy scripts for that.
 Find them in `1_MakeMontages`.
 The scripts are named `cleanXXX.sht`.

 _fin_